pylint-dev/pylint/doc/user_guide/ide_integration/visual-studio-code.rst

 Command-line arguments and configuration files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See `Pylint command line arguments`_ for general switches.
-Command line
+See :ref:`Pylint command line arguments <run_command_line>` for general switches.
-arguments can be used to load Pylint plugins, such as that for Django:
+Command line arguments can be used to load Pylint plugins, such as that for Django:

 ::

     "python.linting.pylintArgs": ["--load-plugins", "pylint_django"]

 Options can also be specified in a ``pylintrc`` or ``.pylintrc`` file in
-the workspace folder, as described on `Pylint command line arguments`_.
+the workspace folder, as described on :ref:`Pylint command line arguments <run_command_line>`/

 To control which Pylint messages are shown, add the following contents
 to an options file: